Skip to content

 If you use logical rule statements, then use Boolean logic to verify that the AND, OR, or NOT logic in your custom rule is correct.

-For example, you create a custom rule that matches requests that have the /test URI and a source IP in IP set X.
+For example, you create a custom rule that matches requests that have the /test URI and a source IP address in IP set X.

 Example request 1 has the /test URI (Boolean 1).
 The request's IP address isn't in IP set X (Boolean 0).
 Boolean 1 and Boolean 0 result in Boolean 0, so the request doesn't match your custom rule.